 Holding and Feeding a Panda

-It’s here that you can hold a panda for around £135, except that is out of most people’s travel budget.
+It’s here that you can hold a panda for around £135, except that is out of most people’s travel budget and in the interests of responsible practice, it is better to leave them as wild as possible in their habitat in the enclosure.
 Although living in captivity the Panda is still a wild and potentially unpredictable animal.
 I also think this practice of being passed around humans and having a camera flashing in your face all day is a bit cruel.

 You can pay for other experience’s here, such as feeding the pandas, where you stand on a viewing platform, attach a piece of bamboo to a long stick and lower it down for the panda to take from you.
 It was a lovely sight to see, except when a woman dangled the stick and moved it up and down, meanly teasing the panda who nearly fell off the ledge of its enclosure trying to catch it.
 Irresponsible tourists have no place here.